-EQSCI 009 Groom Elite II (3.5)
+EQSCI 009 Groom Elite II

-Prerequisite(s): EQSCI 008
+Class Hours: 36 Lecture | 90 Laboratory Prerequisite(s): EQSCI 008 Transfers to: CSU

 Groom Elite II

 EQSCI 009 is the second course in a two-part series that prepares students for employment in the horse racing industry.
 The course covers knowledge and skills that are essential to an advanced understanding of horse care such as injuries, therapy, and race day activities.